Muthoni-Maryanne/alx-higher_level_programming/0x06-python-classes/README.md

 6. [Object Oriented Programming](https://www.youtube.com/watch?v=-DP1i2ZU9gk)

 ## Summary
+Everything in Python is an object and has a type.
+An object is a data abstraction that captures:

+-.
+Internal representation through data attributes.

+-.
+An interface for interacting with the object through methods/functions.

+To create types and objects create a class first.
+The class is the template for the object.
 We create a new class by:

 a.
 Using the class statement and the name of the class.